Firefighters respond to blaze at London's Somerset House – DW – 08/17/2024

 "Fifteen fire engines and around 100 firefighters have now been sent in response to the fire at Somerset House," the London Fire Brigade said on X. "Crews are tackling a fire located in part of the buildings' roof."

+Blaze started in small part of building while firefighters try to 'control fire'

-The London Fire Brigade said the historic building is closed as emergency crews deal with the blaze.
+The London Fire Brigade and Somerset House said the historic building is closed as emergency crews deal with the blaze.

+"Somerset House is currently closed due to a fire which has broken out in one small part of the building," an X post from Somerset House said.
+"All staff and public are safe and the site is closed.
+The London Fire Brigade arrived swiftly and we’re working very closely with them to control the spread of the fire."

 The Somerset House was previously a royal palace and now serves as a complex for various arts and education-related organizations.